VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart4Chapter02.md

     MGNCS_INIT_CLASS(mSimpleTableView);
 ```

-#### create Piece
+#### Create piece

-you can use two method to create an piece, it is provided by mGNCS:
+You can use two method to create an piece, it is provided by mGNCS:

 - `NEWPIECE`: just give your piece class name.
-- `NEWPIECEEX`: piece class name and an private addtional data.
+- `NEWPIECEEX`: piece class name and an private additional data.

 ```cpp
     mPanelPiece* panel = NEWPIECE(mPanelPiece);